Run of the Mill (Judas Priest song)

-"Run of the Mill" is a ballad by English heavy metal band Judas Priest from their debut album Rocka Rolla.
-The song was the first written by guitarist K. K. Downing, soon after vocalist Rob Halford joined the band.
+"Run of the Mill" is a song by English heavy metal band Judas Priest from their debut album Rocka Rolla.
+A ballad, it was written by guitarist K. K. Downing, soon after vocalist Rob Halford joined the band.
 Downing wrote it, in part, to display Halford's unique vocal range.

+Background

 The track was first recorded as a demo circa 1973, along with another early Priest song, "Whiskey Woman".
 This track would later surface in altered form on Priest's second album as "Victim of Changes".
 Priest's manager at the time, Dave Corke, brought the demo to Gull Records, who would later sign Priest after their president, David Howells, attended a performance of the band, with Budgie at London's Marquee Club on 11 February 1974.
 The song was later recorded properly for their debut, Rocka Rolla, in the summer of 1974.